Arm yourself with actionable insights about what you can do to really increase your WordPress site performance. No fluff, just action.

 This is more the realm of art, than exact science because there is a truckload of factors that come into play: from your server’s capabilities, to whether or not to use a CDN service, to what plugins you are using, to finally the way your theme displays things.
 Best to leave this part to professionals, if you can afford it.

 Note: There are dedicated managed WordPress hosting services aimed explicitly at WooCommerce that, again, take care of this on a lower level.
 They are not cheap, but if your sales can take it, you might want to consider them.
-LiquidWeb is one of them.
+Cloudways and LiquidWeb are a few of them.

 Caching on steroids